gagneurlab/funcRVP/README.md

 # Plotting codes

-This folder contains the R scripts used to create the figures in the FuncRVP manuscript.
+The [`plotting_codes`](https://github.com/gagneurlab/funcRVP/tree/main/plotting_codes) directory contains R scripts used to create figures in our manuscript.
 The scripts are labeled according to the figure they generate in the manuscript.